sasalatart/on-this-day/README.md

       "yearDate": {
         "day": 13,
         "month": 10,
-        "description": "October 13 is the 286th day of the year (287th in leap years) in the Gregorian calendar.
-79 days remain until the end of the year.", "events": [
+        "description": "October 13 is the 286th day of the year (287th in leap years) in the [...]", "events": [
           {
             "id": "5e8e7aa06ae7679b783cff22",